Affordable Housing in Nashville

 Housing costs have skyrocketed in the last 10 years.
 Nashville’s growth has been fueled by the expansion of high-wage white collar industries, driving up the cost of purchasing a home and renting an apartment.

 Changes in industries meant that wages increased only slowly, while housing costs shot up.
 One recent study said that to rent the median-priced apartment in Nashville, someone would need to make $22 per hour.
 Buying the median-priced home would require $33 per hour.

-About the Education Task Force
+About the Affordable Housing Task Force

 The NOAH Affordable Housing Task Force (AHTF) includes members of NOAH organizations.

 NOAH is concerned about eliminating inequity in the housing market.